fantasmoio/Fantasmo-iOS-SDK/README.md

 parkingViewController.isSimulation = true
 ```

-And for debugging, it's sometimes useful to toggle the statistics view to see what's happening under the hood.
+And for debugging, it's sometimes useful to show the statistics view to see what's happening under the hood.

 ```swift
 parkingViewController.showsStatistics = showsStatisticsSwitch.isOn